Categories

 Personal lenders of all types can look at multiple types of data, based on how much they’re lending and what the money is being used for.
 The open banking landscape provides highly customized data, straight from the applicant’s bank accounts.
 This leads to better decision models.

-How Does Open Banking Income Verification Helps Consumers?
+How Does Open Banking Income Verification Help Consumers?

 Verifying a customer’s income with data permission by consumers allows lenders and FinTech developers to streamline the customer experience during the loan application.
 Moreover, it offers better choices to consumers.